hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric.md

 Configuring orderer endpoints at the organization level accommodates scenarios where orderers are run by different organizations.
-Using this configuration ensures that only the TLS CA certificates of that organization are used for orderer communications, in contrast to the global channel level endpoints which would cause an aggregation of all orderer TLS CA certificates across all orderer organizations to be used for orderer communications.
+Using this configuration ensures that only the TLS CA certificates of that organization are used for orderer communications; in contrast to the global channel level endpoints which would cause an aggregation of all orderer TLS CA certificates across all orderer organizations to be used for orderer communications.